"I love the employee programs that our company offers".

 "I had only been in the industry for two years, so it was a considerable challenge for me.
 With excellent mentorship, I was able to complete the job as promised to our client.
 Watching our client move in was one of my proudest moments," she said.

-Eliza recently celebrated ten years with Lendlease and is currently working on the Columbia Manahattanville Project, overseeing interior trades for the Jerome L. Greene Science Center.
+Eliza recently celebrated twelve years with Lendlease and is currently working on the Columbia Manahattanville Project, overseeing interior trades for the Jerome L. Greene Science Center.
 "The combination of building a difficult lab and a Renzo Piano building is both a challenging and exciting opportunity," she said.

 Eliza was recently featured on Construction Dive, an online Construction news site, as part of their 'Young Professionals in Construction series'.